simonelnahas/savant-ide/README.md

 ### Savant IDE

 A souped-up IDE for testing Scilla smart contracts painlessly.
+It can be tried out at https://savant-ide.zilliqa.com/.

 ## Motivation